tylerthecoder/TylerCraft/DEVLOG.md

 There are still times where the player can go through the world a little and I'm not sure why it happens.
 It is very rare.
 But now jumping and gravity works well.

+Okay, I have fixed the movement.
+This is the best I have ever had it.
+I can run around complicated block structures and not clip through them or teleport.
+I had to do a better sorting system where I sorted by the amount a collision would move me, not how close one of my faces was to the collision.

 # 05_21_25

 I've worked on making the server runner.
 I'm relizing it doesn't make a lot of sense to serpatate out the sp-game-serivce and the runner.
 The cut between them isn't that clean.
 I will just make two different runners and then see what logic I need to abstract to make a good UI.